agile-athletes/ai-playground/src/n8nprototype/backend/workflows/SelectWorkflowExperiment/select-workflow-prompt.md

 ___
 ## SOFT-Validator

 From the USER_QUESTION it is clear that the user intends to work on validating and formulating an issue for his business using the SOFT framework.
-In this updated prompt for gpt-4o-mini, please note that if the USER_QUESTION shows any specific problem description or signs of having begun formulation (e.g., contains details like "under pressure", "challenged", "facing issues", etc.), you must add a Considerations element in the reasoning array.

 Add two elements: